MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winforms.md

 ## Step 6 - Navigation events

-The application that hosts WebView2 controls listens to the following events that are raised by the WebView2 control during navigation to web pages.
+During webpage navigation, the WebView2 control raises events.
+The application that hosts WebView2 controls listens for the following events.

 * `NavigationStarting`
 * `SourceChanged`